Will-Barnard-WB/Data-Processing-Pipeline-and-Web-Dashboard/README.md

 - **Database Management:** View and manage database records using DBeaver.
 - **Backend API:** Flask serves as the backend to expose APIs that read data from the PostgreSQL database.
 - **Frontend Dashboard:** React-based web dashboard visualizes the latest stock open and close prices for a selected ticker symbol (default: AAPL).
-- **Containerized Architecture:** Each component (Airflow, Flask API, React app, PostgreSQL) runs in its own Docker container for easy deployment and scalability.
+- **Containerized Architecture:** The project runs two Docker containers — one for the data processing pipeline (Airflow, PostgreSQL) and one for the web dashboard (Flask API, React app) — enabling easy deployment and scalability.

 ---